 The Doctor: I'm the Doctor, and you're in the biggest library in the universe.
 Look me up.

-- In Burn Notice Michael, Sam, and Fiona get what they want through the audacity of Plan B note , as Plan A never pans out.
+In Burn Notice Michael, Sam, and Fiona get what they want through the audacity of Plan B note which is usually some variation of blow it up, smash it or imitate some variation of a military plan with 3-4 people and some on the fly DIY, as Plan A never pans out.

 Michael: "Set off one alarm and your enemy knows exactly where you are and what you're doing.
 Set off a hundred alarms and no one has any idea what's going on."